25I-NBOMe

-25I-NBOMe (2C-I-NBOMe, Cimbi-5, Smiles and also shortened to "25I") is a synthetic hallucinogen that is used in biochemistry research for mapping the brain's usage of the type 2A serotonin receptor; it is also sometimes used for recreational purposes.
-A derivative of the substituted phenethylamine 2C-I family, it is the most well-known member of the 25-NB family.
-It was discovered in 2003 by chemist Ralf Heim at the Free University of Berlin, who published his findings in his PhD dissertation.
-The compound was subsequently investigated by a team at Purdue University led by David Nichols.
+25I-NBOMe, also known as 2C-I-NBOMe, Cimbi-5, and shortened to "25I", is a psychedelic drug of the phenethylamine, 2C, and NBOMe (25-NB) families.
+Since 2010, it has circulated in the recreational drug scene, often misrepresented as LSD.
+It is the most well-known member of the 25-NB family and the earliest member to be encountered as a novel recreational drug.

 The carbon-11 labelled version of 25I-NBOMe, [11C]Cimbi-5, was synthesized and validated as a radiotracer for positron emission tomography (PET) in Copenhagen.
-Being the first 5-HT2A receptor full agonist PET radioligand, [11C]-CIMBI-5 shows promise as a more functional marker of these receptors, particularly in their high affinity states.
+Being the first 5-HT2A receptor full agonist PET radioligand, [11C]CIMBI-5 shows promise as a more functional marker of these receptors, particularly in their high affinity states.

-Street and media nicknames for this drug are: "N-Bomb", "Solaris", "Smiles", and "Wizard", although the drug is frequently fraudulently sold as LSD.
+Street and media nicknames for this drug include "N-Bomb", "Solaris", "Smiles", and "Wizard", although the drug is frequently fraudulently sold as LSD.

 Due to its physical effects and risk of overdose, there have been multiple deaths attributed to the drug.
-Its long term toxicity is unknown due to lack of existing research.
+Its long-term toxicity is unknown due to lack of existing research.

+25I-NBOMe was first described in 2000.
+It was first encountered as a novel recreational drug in 2010, and by 2012, NBOMes like 25I-NBOMe had surpassed other major psychedelics like LSD and psilocybin-containing mushrooms in popularity, at least for a time.
+25I-NBOMe became a controlled substance in the United States in 2013.

+Use

-Recreational use
+Recreational

-Although 25I-NBOMe was discovered in 2003, it did not emerge as a common recreational drug until 2010, when it was first sold by vendors specializing in the supply of designer drugs.
+Although 25I-NBOMe was first described by 2000, it did not emerge as a common recreational drug until 2010, when it was first sold by vendors specializing in the supply of designer drugs.
 In a slang context, the name of the compound is often shortened to "25I" or is simply called "N-Bomb".
 According to a 2014 survey, 25I-NBOMe was the most frequently used of the NBOMe series.
 By 2013, case reports of 25I-NBOMe intoxication, with and without analytic confirmation of the drug in the body, were becoming increasingly common in the medical literature.

 25I-NBOMe is widely rumored to be orally inactive; however, apparent overdoses have occurred via oral administration.
 Common routes of administration include sublingual, buccal, and intranasal.
 For sublingual and buccal administration, 25I-NBOMe is often applied to sheets of blotter paper of which small portions (tabs) are held in the mouth to allow absorption through the oral mucosa.
 There are reports of intravenous injection of 25I-NBOMe solution and smoking the drug in powdered form.

-Due to its potency and much lower cost than so-called classical or traditional psychedelics, 25I-NBOMe blotters are frequently misrepresented as, or mistaken for, LSD blotters.
+Due to its potency and much lower cost than so-called classical or traditional psychedelics, 25I-NBOMe blotters are frequently misrepresented as, or mistaken for LSD blotters.
 Even small quantities of 25I-NBOMe can produce a large number of blotters.
-Vendors would import 25I-NBOMe in bulk (e.g. 1 kg containers) and resell individual doses for a considerable profit.
+Vendors would import 25I-NBOMe in bulk (e.g., 1 kg containers) and resell individual doses for a considerable profit.